Skip to content

 GLP-1 Calculators

-Annual and 10-year avoided-cost estimates grounded in SELECT, ADA, AHA, and AASM data.
+Annual and 10-year avoided-cost estimates grounded in SELECT, SURMOUNT-OSA, FLOW, and STEP-HFpEF data.
 The other half of the cost-benefit equation.

 Your inputs